 However, email marketing is still an extremely powerful tool for ecommerce sellers.
 In a 2016 survey, 81 percent of US retailers said that email marketing was an important component of their customer acquisition strategies, and 80 percent said it was critical for customer retention.
 But with the average person receiving 88 emails each day, you need to do something special if you want your clients’ emails to be opened and engaged with.

-We’ve put together a collection of six great email marketing campaign ideas that can help take your marketing efforts to the next level.
+We’ve put together a collection of six great email marketing campaign ideas that can help take your marketing efforts to the next level (if you're working with a client who is a subscription-based business, learn more about subscription based email marketing here).
 In addition to being effective strategies for increasing your client’s ROI, these campaigns represent great opportunities to upsell or expand your service offerings to your clients.
 Moving beyond standard newsletter marketing will ultimately help your clients get more value from their ecommerce stores, while demonstrating your value as a marketer and helping you build long-term client relationships.

 You might also like: Build a Winning Email Marketing Strategy to Acquire and Retain Customers.